-Here are some of the many skills your child will be learning in the first few weeks of orchestra:
+Here are some of the many skills your child is learning right now:

 While Dr. Thierbach and Mrs. Brueggemann don't require a certain amount of practice, they firmly believe in the importance of efficient and productive practice.
 The easiest way to get practice in is to set up a routine.
 You can get practice done as soon as you're home from school, just before bedtime, or just before dinner.
 Some students wake up in the morning to get a few minutes in before school!
 It doesn't matter if you don't have 30 or 45 minutes in a row to practice...break it up!
 Set a goal, and try to reach it in that time.